maksimnosal/consul_eks_terraform_simple/README.md

-Basic TF setup that can be used for a Consul deployment on AWS EKS
+A basic TF setup that can be used for a Consul deployment on AWS EKS

 ### 1 Create a EKS cluster: